jupediaz/hashnode_blog_posts/clbyhrroi000108l22tpnff0q.md

 ## Future of AI

-Artificial intelligence, or AI, is a rapidly evolving field that is already having a significant impact on various industries and society as a whole.
+Artificial intelligence is a rapidly evolving field that is already having a significant impact on various industries and society as a whole.
 But what does the future of AI hold, and how will it continue to shape the way we live and work?
 Let's consider some of the ways in which it might impact various industries and society as a whole.

 One area where AI is expected to make significant progress in the coming years is robotics.
 AI-powered robots are already being used in a variety of applications, including manufacturing, healthcare, and transportation.
 As AI technology improves, it is likely that we will see more advanced and sophisticated robots that are capable of performing a wider range of tasks.